AmauryMaros/Energy_efficiency_modelisation/README.md

 Comparison of different machine learning models in classification and regression

-The dataset if available <a href="https://archive.ics.uci.edu/ml/datasets/energy+efficiency">here </a>.
+The dataset is available <a href="https://archive.ics.uci.edu/ml/datasets/energy+efficiency">here </a>.

 Dataset information from UCI :